-- a) Provide the rationale for the Lead Agency's policy to allow providers to charge families additional amounts above the required co-payment, including a demonstration of how the policy promotes affordability and access for families?
-MSDE's reimbursement rate does not cover the cost of care for providers with rates above the 20th percentile of the MRS. - b) Provide data (including data on the size and frequency of such amounts) on the extent to which CCDF providers charge additional amounts to families.
-MSDE does not collect this type of data. - c) Describe the Lead Agency's analysis of the interaction between the additional amounts charged to families with the required family co-payment, and the ability of current subsidy payment rates to provide access to care without additional fees.
-Maryland jurisdictions serving the greatest number of children receiving CCS vouchers have a higher number of participating facilities than the state average (of centers and family care providers) of 83%.
-For example, Baltimore City child care centers 92%, family child care homes 90%; Prince George's County child care centers 91%, family child care homes 72%; and Baltimore County child care centers 92%, family child care homes 71%.
-These percentages indicate the number of child care programs receiving or able to accept CCS payment. - d) How will the Lead Agency ensure that the family contribution/co-payment, based on a sliding-fee scale, is affordable and is not a barrier to families receiving CCDF funds?
+Agency allow providers to charge families additional amounts above the required copayment in insi tances where the provider's price exceeds the subsidy payment (98.45(b)(5))?
+No. Yes.
+If yes: a) Provide the rationale for the Lead Agency's policy to allow providers to charge families additional amounts above the required co-payment, including a demonstration of how the policy promotes affordability and access for families?
+Maryland's reimbursement rate does not cover the cost of care for providers with rates above the 20th percentile b) Of the MRS. Drawide data (including data on the size and frequency of such amounts) on the outent D) Provide data (including data on the size and frequency of such amounts) on the extent to which CCDF providers charge additional amounts to families.
+Maryland does not collect this type of data. c) Describe the Lead Agency's analysis of the interaction between the additional amounts -, charged to families with the required family co-payment, and the ability of current subsidy payment rates to provide access to care without additional fees.
+Maryland jurisdictions serving the greatest number of children receiving child care subsidy vouchers have a higher number of participating facilities than the state average (of centers and family care providers) of 83%.
+For example, Baltimore City - child care centers - 92%, family child care homes - 90%; Prince George's County - child care centers - 91%, family child care homes - 72%; and Baltimore County - child care centers - 92%, family child care homes - 71%.
+These percentages indicate the number of child care programs receiving or able to accept child care subsidy payment. d) How will the Lead Agency ensure that the family contribution/co-payment, based on a sliding-fee scale, is affordable and is not a barrier to families receiving CCDF funds?
 Check all that apply.
 Limit the maximum co-payment per family.
-Describe: Based upon the CCDBG Reauthorization, Maryland plans to limit co-pay to 2% of the gross family income per child receiving child care and upon the number of units issued.
+Describe: Co-pay is limited to 2% of the gross family income per child receiving child care and is based upon the number of units issued.
 Co-pay is not applied to the 4th child, or any additional children after the 4th.
 Limit the combined amount of co-payment for all children to a percentage of family income.
 List the percentage of the co-payment limit and describe.
 Minimize the abrupt termination of assistance before a family can afford the full cost of care ("the cliff effect") as part of the graduated phase-out of assistance discussed in 3.1.5.
-Describe: MSDE has implemented a graduated phase-out to assist parents with not paying the full cost of child care once their income exceeds 60% of the State Median Income.
+Describe: Maryland has implemented a graduated phase-out to assist parents with not paying the full cost of child care once their income exceeds 60% of the State Median Income.
 Services will not terminate until the parent's income exceeds 85% of the SMI.
 Income from 61-85% of the SMI are on the graduated phase-out scale for continuing eligibility.
 The same rules apply to the continuing scale as the initial income scale.
 Other.
 Describe:

-Ensure Equal Access to Child Care for Low-Income Children
+4 Ensure Equal Access to Child Care for Low-Income Children